-Want a stack of crispy onion rings or fried shrimp?
+Want a stack of crispy onion rings, beer battered fish, or fried shrimp?
 Replace fizzy seltzer water in your batter with a light beer, such as lager, to make the batter light and airy.
 Avoid stout, as it can turn the batter an unappetizing shade of gray.

 Use a light lager for these perfectly light and crispy Coconut Shrimp.

 Go with something dark and rich, such as a porter, when making this Boilermaker Tailgate Chili.

 Slow Cooker Chicken Taco Soup is a lighter chicken chili that can be made with a wheat beer.